avanish7084/nodejs-express-api-crud/README.md

 ## Description

 This project demonstrates how to create a local API using Node.js and Express, enabling CRUD (Create, Read, Update, Delete) operations on a specific resource.
-It serves as a starting point for building APIs with basic data manipulation functionalities.
+It serves as a starting point for building APIs with basic data manipulation functionalities and saving data in JSON files.

 ## Table of Contents